AdobeDocs/campaign-web.en/help/v8/offers/offer-environment.md

 ---
 audience: end-user
-title: Configure an offer environment
+title: Review offer environment settings
 description: Learn how to view, configure, and deploy an offer environment in Campaign Web
 feature: Offers
 product_v2: